DenysShl/car-service/README.md

 ### Features 👀️:
 This is app works in console.
-You can use a menu for select car or create new car.
+You can use a menu for select car or create new car. branch dev-car-service used storage branch dev-car-service-for-db used database PostgreSql and Hibernate.

 ```
 Please make your choice:
 1. Show the entire cars catalog